peter-guba/GMC/README.md

 **SW-UCB MCTS 2** - The same as SW-UCB MCTS, except it also uses only a given window of observed rewards when picking a move at the end of its turn.
 Class: SWUCBMCTS.cs
 Command string: swucbmcts
-Parameters: The same as SW-UCB MCTS.
+Arguments: The same as SW-UCB MCTS.